 Who we are

 The Terminology Coordination Unit of the European Parliament belongs to the Directorate-General for Translation.
 TermCoord’s main role is to assist translators with their day-to-day tasks and facilitate terminology research and management in the translation units, as well to increase the EP’s contribution to the EU terminology database IATE.
-We have a team comprised of permanent staff, trainees and study visitors that work on Terminology and/or Communication tasks.
+We are a team comprised of permanent staff, trainees and study visitors that work on terminology and communication tasks.

 In a nutshell:

-- we coordinate IATE and prepare different terminology projects involving the terminologists and trainees of the translation units;
+- Coordinate IATE and prepare different terminology projects involving the terminologists and trainees of the translation units.

-- we look for new terminology and provide related glossaries and definitions for important legislative procedures;
+- Look for new terminology and provide related glossaries and definitions for important legislative procedures.

-- we organise various training sessions and workshops, as well as larger academic seminars on terminology-related issues;
+- Organize various training sessions and workshops, as well as larger academic seminars on terminology-related issues.

-- we cooperate with relevant services and management groups both within the Parliament and on an interinstitutional level;
+- Cooperate with relevant services and management groups both within the Parliament and on an interinstitutional level.

-- we keep in contact with universities, terminology bodies and experts in order to share knowledge, experience and material.
+- Keep in contact with universities, terminology bodies and experts in order to share knowledge, experience and material.

 - EP translators